 Retail

-The term retail refers to the activity of retailing.
-All stores and businesses that sell products to consumers, from small local stores to large-scale distribution, are designated by this term.
+The term retail refers to retail activity.
+All stores and businesses that sell products to consumers, from small convenience stores to large retailers, are referred to by this term.

 SaaS (Software as a Service)

-The acronym SaaS refers to a business model in which software is installed on remote servers, and accessible to registered users.
-SaaS software can be either free or fee-based.
-In the latter case, the user pays a subscription fee to use the software, and can benefit from it for as long as it is active.
-Many digital signage software packages are available as SaaS, as this operating model offers many advantages: easy installation and configuration, maximum accessibility, regular maintenance and updates, optimal data security, compliance with RGPD legislation, etc.
+The acronym SaaS refers to a commercial operating model in which software is installed on remote servers and accessible to registered users.
+SaaS software can be free or paid for.
+In the latter case, the user pays a subscription to use the software, and can benefit from it as long as it is active.
+Many digital signage software is available in SaaS, as this operating model offers numerous advantages: easy installation and configuration, maximum accessibility, regular maintenance and updates, optimal data security, compliance with GDPR legislation, etc.

 UI Design

-User Interface Design is the field of expertise that consists in creating a user-friendly interface that every user can immediately relate to.
-For example, a UI Designer will define the different information access pages of an interactive terminal, choosing the location of buttons and their labels.
+User Interface Design refers to the field of expertise that consists in creating a user-friendly interface that each user can immediately appropriate.
+For example, a UI Designer will define the various information access pages of an interactive terminal, choose the location of the buttons and their titles.

-The window of a store or public reception area can incorporate digital technology that enables interaction with passers-by: touch screen, facial recognition, hologram, etc.).
+The window of a store or a place where the public welcomes the public can integrate digital technology that allows interaction with passers-by: touchscreen, facial recognition, hologram, etc.).

 Exhibition area

-The exposure zone is the area around the screen where the content is visible or audible.
-The exposure zone depends on the location, orientation and size of the screen.
+The exposure area is the space around the screen where content is visible or audible.
+The exposure area depends in particular on the location, orientation and size of the screen.